pip-services/pip-services-docs/content/en/golang/kafka/queues/kafka_message_queue.md

 #### EndListen
 Ends listening for incoming messages.
-When this method is call, [Listen](#listen) unblocks the thread and execution continues.
+When this method is called, [Listen](#listen) unblocks the thread and execution continues.

 > (c [*KafkaMessageQueue]()) EndListen(correlationId string)